Doctors want plain packaging introduced

 The council believed there could be trade consequences and it would be prudent to wait to see how a similar move goes in Australia.

-Next story in Political: MPs chastised over university bill
+Next story in Politics: MPs chastised over university bill

 Copyright © 2014, Radio New Zealand